Legal obligations when training staff

 If your staff need to use PPE in order to keep safe when they're doing their jobs, you need to make sure they are properly trained.
 Training should cover arrangements for providing, using, storing and maintaining PPE.

 Certain industries and job roles will require specific training.
 For example, if your staff need to drive a truck, forklift or operate machinery, you must make sure they have the appropriate licences.

 Some key examples of industry and job-specific training are:

 Security and cash

 You should make sure that your staff are trained to use security equipment and understand cash management procedures.
 Staff should also be trained to be prepared in the event of an attempted robbery.
-Find out more about protecting your business from crime and personal security in the workplace.
+Find out more about protecting your business from crime and personal safety in the workplace.

 Liquor and gaming

 If your business serves liquor, you must have a liquor licence.
 Each person on your liquor licence must undertake the responsible management of licensed venues (RMLV) training.